Car Shipping FAQs

 How can I save money on shipping my car?

-There are a lot of factors that determine the cost to ship a car, but there are some things you can do to help you save money on shipping your car including getting quotes from several auto transport companies, opt for an open trailer, and book your order 15-30 days in advance but no more.
+There are a lot of factors that determine the cost to ship a car, but there are some things you can do to help you save money on shipping your car including getting quotes from several auto transport companies, opt for an open trailer, book in the "off season," and much more.

 What is the difference between a carrier and a broker?